 In June 2000, Greece was accepted into the Economic and Monetary Union of the European Union.

-Per a 2000 World Health Organisation report, the Greek health system ranked 14th in overall performance out of 191 countries surveyed.
+Per a 2000 World Health Organisation report, the Greek health system ranked 14th in overall performance of 191 countries surveyed.

 In January 2001, Greece adopted the euro as its currency, replacing the Greek drachma.

-In 2001, 17% of the Greek population was 65 years old and older, 68% were between 15 and 64, and 15% were 14 years old and younger.
+In 2001, 17% of the Greek population were 65 years old and older, 68% were between 15 and 64, and 15% were 14 years old and younger.

 In 2001, Greece adopted the euro as its currency.

-By 2004, marriage rates in Greece had declined to 51 per 1,000 inhabitants.
-Divorce rates increased to 240 per 1,000 marriages.
+By 2004, marriage rates had declined to 51 per 1,000 inhabitants.

-In 2004, Greece hosted the Summer Olympics.
+In 2004, Greece hosted the Summer Olympics in Athens.

 In 2005, Greece won the Eurovision Song Contest with "My Number One", performed by Elena Paparizou.